 Dear Members,

-3. What should be the ideal option?
+3. What would be the ideal course of action?

 From India, Pune